exsystem/ASTBuilder/doc/ast-struct.md

 4. Start Position: the start character position in the input code file, indicating the value of the node, if it is a terminal node.
 This field is ignored if it is a non-terminal node.
 5. Offset: the start character position in the terminal values file of the node, if it is a terminal node.
 You can retrive the string using this start position and the next nearest `NUL`(`#0`) character.
 This field is ignored if it is a non-terminal node.

 Each field is an unsigned integer.
 The length of an integer is indicated by the Parent Node ID field of the first node, aka the root node.
+The EOF node is not included in the AST file.

 ```
         +----------------------+----------------------+----------------------+----------------------+----------------------+